-The health benefits of papaya include better digestion, relief from a toothache etc. It also helps to regulate menstruation, promote stronger immunity, healthy weight loss, skin care and the promotion of better heart health.
+Amazing tropical fruit in summer, load with lots of antioxidants, vitamins, and minerals.
+Let's check out The numerous health benefits of papaya fruit.
+One of the important factor people consumes papaya is that it is good for digestion and give you relief from a toothache etc. It also helps to regulate menstruation, promote stronger immunity, healthy weight loss, skin care, and the promotion of better heart health.
 Papaya is believed to prevent cancer.

 Called the Fruit of the Angels by Christopher Columbus, papaya or papita is scientifically called as the Carica papaya.
 Papaya is a soft, fleshy cerise-orange colored juicy fruit.

 Papaya fruit is an excellent sources of vitamin C. It contains folate,vitamin A,magnesium,copper,pantothenic acid, dietary fiber etc. They also have B vitamins, alpha and beta-carotene, lutein and zeaxanthin, vitamin E, calcium, potassium, vitamin K, and lycopene and acts as powerful antioxidant.

 Macular degeneration is a disease of the eye.
 Zeaxanthin, an antioxidant found in papaya, helps to filter out harmful blue light rays.
 It is thought to play a protective role in eye health, and may ward off macular degeneration.A higher intake of papaya fruits has been shown to decrease the risk of age-related macular degeneration.
 It also hinders the progression of such associated diseases of the eyes.

 Vitamin A, beta carotene help to prevent and reduce inflammation in the lungs.
 It is highly beneficial for smokers as a good intake of papaya or papaya juice can help in soothing the inflammation and reduce the chances of developing asthma.